2: Clicker training will make you more resourceful

 - Interesting and fun for your horse, so he will stay engaged

 So you have to become very creative!
-That is the fun part of training animals!
+That is the fun part of training horses!

 When you allow your horse to say ‘no’ in training, you have to accept that ‘no’.
 Treat the ‘no’ for what it is: valuable feedback from your horse.
 It is ‘just information’.
 Information you can use to benefit you and your horse!